Granville Carnival: France’s Only UNESCO-Listed Carnival – History, Traditions & Festivities 🎭

 Practical Tips for Visiting Granville Carnival

-- 📅 When to Visit: Granville Carnival usually takes place in February or early March, depending on the date of Easter.
-It’s best to check the official website for exact dates.
+• 📅 When to Visit: February or early March, depending on Easter.

-- 🕒 Duration: The carnival typically lasts for about a week, with the most significant events taking place during the final weekend.
+• 🕒 Duration: Around a week, with the main events over the final weekend.

 Final Thoughts

 Granville Carnival is a celebration of life, history, and tradition, embodying the true spirit of Normandy.
 Whether you’re a local resident or a first-time visitor, it’s an experience you won’t soon forget.
-From the colorful costumes to the burning of the “king”, Granville Carnival is a vibrant event that perfectly captures the energy, creativity, and joy of the region.
-It’s an essential part of Normandy’s cultural calendar — and one that should not be missed!
+From the colorful costumes to the burning of the “king”, the Granville Carnival is a vibrant event that perfectly captures the energy and joy of the region.
+It’s an essential part of Normandy’s cultural calendar.
+It’s creative, slightly chaotic, proudly local, and deeply rooted in its maritime past — and one that should not be missed!